Ask us about our 'Pay at the End' options

 The most common areas of disagreement tend to be childcare and property sharing, so it’s important to have clear formalised arrangements regarding these.

-Should I seek legal advice?
+Should I seek legal advice in the leadup to separation proceedings?

-If there are disagreements about post-separation arrangements (and even if there aren’t), it’s a good idea to seek out legal advice for multiple reasons.
-A lawyer can act as a neutral mediator when drafting a marriage separation agreement, and by going through this channel you can also (if necessary) avoid negotiating directly with your partner if there is conflict or family violence.
-A lawyer knows each individual’s legal entitlements and requirements, and can formalise any agreements made.
+If there are disagreements about post-separation arrangements (and even if there aren’t), it’s often advised that you seek out legal advice for a few key reasons.
+An experienced Family Lawyer can act as a neutral mediator when drafting a marriage separation agreement.
+By going through this channel you can also (if necessary) avoid negotiating directly with your partner if there is conflict or family violence.
+Utilising a licensed Family Lawyer to facilitate your family mediation sessions can help ensure that both parties stay fully aware of their own legal entitlements and requirements, and can formalise any agreements made with the utmost confidence and access to mutual, unbiased support.

 Often, family dispute resolution is a necessary step in the legal process so it’s a good idea to go to a lawyer first before going through a potentially lengthy, stressful, and expensive court battle.
 If negotiation does fail you can apply for orders relating to financial and childcare matters.
-A failure in negotiations may cause you to end up with arrangements you don’t work for you, or that don’t accurately reflect all the circumstances of your situation.
+A failure in negotiations may cause you to end up with arrangements that don’t work for you, or that don’t accurately reflect all the circumstances of your situation.
 Keep in mind also that most family law applications end up being resolved without reaching the final court hearing.
 Generally it is in your interest to resolve disagreements outside of court.

-What will negotiation involve?
+What will negotiation during separation proceedings involve?

 When approaching marriage separation agreement negotiation, there are often conflicting needs which can be difficult to resolve.
 In Family Dispute Resolution, a mediator can help to guide the negotiations in the following ways: